11 crucial social media data sources for brand monitoring

 YouTube Rewind - a recap of the best videos from 2019

-If there’s a hobby or interest, you will find content for it on YouTube.
+If there’s a hobby or interest, you'll find content for it on YouTube.
 And communities surrounding that content.
 This can help you identify audiences that would be ideal for your brand, and the topics that they’re involved in.

 What should you monitor on YouTube?

 Look for both passive and active engagement on your videos and those mentioning your brand.
 There’s a big difference between people who like/dislike a video, and those driven enough to leave a comment (check the sentiment there too).

 Influencer marketing is also big on the channel.
 Look for the content creators driving engaging content, and building active communities in your industry.
 And look for the videos that come up top in searches related to your brand - they’re likely to come top in Google searches too.

 Never underestimate the power of reviews.
 Nearly 95% of shoppers read online reviews before buying a product.
 While 90% said user-generated content influenced their purchasing decision.

 They’re a powerful medium that can have a positive (or negative) impact on your potential clients, so they’re essential to watch.

 Glassdoor offers employees the opportunity to review their own company...

 No matter your industry, there will be a review site that’s made for you.
 From B2B sites like G2, holiday specialists like Tripadvisor, or reviews that are incorporated into Amazon’s marketing strategy, every day consumers are providing you with valuable product feedback.
 Not just for your brand, but for your competitors too.